tgbot-collection/ServerSan/DEPLOY.md

 git clone https://github.com/BennyThink/ServerSan
 ```

 ## 5. Configure
 ### (1).
 API
 Edit `ss-agent.py` and change the API to your url.
 It's better to make sure it's https.
+And then open `main.py`, in line 75 change your `ss-agent.py`'s download link.

 ### (2).
 SSL certificate
 We recommend using [Let's Encrypt](https://letsencrypt.org/getting-started/) to obtain an SSL certificate.
-Then you should edit your path for private key and certificate in the first few lines of `weebhook.py`
+Then you should edit your path for private key and certificate in the 68,69 lines of `weebhook.py`

 ## 6. Test your configuration
-If you believe everything is good to go, type `python weebhook.py` and `python main.py` to check if everything is fine.
+If you believe everything is good to go, type `python weebhook.py` and `python main.py TOKEN` to check if everything is fine.

 ## 7. Run with systemd
 As always we recommend to run the program with systemd.